awsdocs/amazon-dynamodb-developer-guide/doc_source/JavaDocumentAPIWorkingWithTables.md

 1. Create an instance of the `ProvisionedThroughput` class to provide the new throughput values\.

-1. Execute the `updateTable` method by providing the `ProvisionedThroughput` instance as a parameter\.
+1. Run the `updateTable` method by providing the `ProvisionedThroughput` instance as a parameter\.

 The following code example demonstrates the preceding steps\.